GeniXCMS/genixcms-docs/docs/api/control.class.md

 After the file is ready, open the `Control.class.php` file, and go to the `public static method frontend()` method.

-There is a variable with arrays as the value;
-`$arr = array ('post','page', 'cat', 'mod', 'sitemap', 'rss');`
+There are some variable with arrays as the value; `$arr = array ('post','page', 'cat', 'mod', 'sitemap', 'rss');`

 Just add your controller name on it.
 If your file name is `store.control.php`.
 So the arrays become like this :